What Were the Crusades?

-In the Muslim world, however, the Crusaders were regarded as immoral, bloody and savage.
+Among followers of Islam, however, the Crusaders were regarded as immoral, bloody and savage.
 The ruthless and widespread massacre of Muslims, Jews and other non-Christians resulted in bitter resentment that persisted for many years.
 Even today, some Muslims derisively refer to the West’s involvement in the Middle East as a “crusade.”

 There’s no question that the years of bloody conflict brought by the Crusades had an impact on Middle East and Western European nations for many years, and still influence political and cultural views and opinions held today.